 The technical requirements for the Internet of Things (IoT) server applications can substantially differ from the ones applied to the Internet of Humans.
 First of all, the need for any visual interfaces is completely eliminated.

-These step-by-step instructions are intended to guide you through the process of starting a basic Ruby/Sinatra application server on Predix, General Electric’s IoT platform for the Industrial Internet.
-From the post, you can learn how to deploy the application to Predix as well as configure the PostgreSQL database and Redis.
+These step-by-step instructions are intended to guide you through the process of starting a basic Ruby/Sinatra application server on Predix, GE’s IoT platform for the Industrial Internet.
+From the post, you can learn how to deploy the application to Predix, as well as configure the PostgreSQL database and Redis.

 Sinatra is a simple Ruby framework that has the flexibility to focus on the main task of exchanging information between the server and clients.

 Since we are going to concentrate on Predix deployment rather than on preparing a Sinatra application, I’ll use Hazel to streamline the process: